rasitayaz/flutter-pie-menu/README.md

 ### Display angle of menu buttons

+### Display angle of menu buttons

-If you don't want the dynamic angle calculation and have the menu appear at a fixed angle, set `customAngle` and `customAngleAnchor` attributes of `PieTheme`.
+To disable dynamic angle calculation and have the menu appear at a fixed angle, set the `customAngle` and `customAngleAnchor` attributes of `PieTheme`.

 ```dart
 PieTheme(